magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 You can safely interact with the login form which is now managed via the `domina` lib.

-Require the `modern-cljs.login` namespace.
+Require the `modern-cljs.login` namespace:
 ```clj
 cljs.user=> (require '[modern-cljs.login :as l] :reload)
 nil
 ```

-Then repeat the kind of experiments we did in [the previous tutorial][2].
+Then repeat the kind of experiments we did in [the previous tutorial][2]:

 ```clj
 cljs.user=> l/validate-form